nils-wisiol/dns-downgrade-attack/README.md

 - `$KEYSIZE` is as indicated in above table;
 - `$NSEC` is either 1 or 3;
 - `$STATUS` is one of `signedok`, `signedbrokenwrongds`, `signedbrokennods`;
+- `$LABEL` is a hexadecimal number from 0 up to the maximum given as the last parameter to the `addtestzones` command
 - `$PARENT` is the parent zone name as given on the command line.

 The zone name for the unsigned child zone is: